 Sole-sourcing keeps things simple but can sometimes raise concerns about transparency.
 For the buyer, tender processes can be complex and require very clear specifications — which sometimes aren’t known at the outset.
 The G2G model solves those problems by making the deal between governments and allowing the buyer to work with your company to define specifications based on your technical knowledge.

 So how do you pave the way for an unsolicited bid?
-Here are a few tips:1.
-Identify the opportunity as early as possible.
+Here are a few tips:

 This may come from having contacts on the ground in a particular country who are in touch with government procurement plans, or could be simply that you’ve seen something in the news that suggests a foreign buyer may be getting ready to start a procurement process.
-Learn as much as you can as quickly as you can to vet the opportunity.2.
-Consider the suitability of G2G contracting.
+Learn as much as you can as quickly as you can to vet the opportunity.

 CCC has memoranda of understanding (MOUs) in place with many foreign governments and ministries already.
 That means the ground may already be laid for a G2G deal, providing the “policy cover” the foreign government needs to proceed with a sole-sourced G2G contract.
-If no MOU exists, CCC can engage the government locally to see if an MOU might move the project along.4.
-Get CCC involved right away.
+If no MOU exists, CCC can engage the government locally to see if an MOU might move the project along.